umwelt-software/tinyproto/README.md

 ## Easy to use

-Using light variant of Tiny Protocol can look like this:
+Usage of light Tiny Protocol in C++ can look like this:
 ```.cpp
 Tiny::ProtoLight  proto;
 Tiny::Packet<256> packet;